-- Awareness of Environment Canterbury and what it does, what services it provides.
+- Awareness of Environment Canterbury, what it does and what services it provides

-Our work on both air quality and water quality is ongoing, and it is promising to see the increased awareness in the community around these important issues.
+Environment Canterbury’s work in both air quality and water quality is ongoing.
+It is promising to see an increased awareness in the community around these important issues.
 Air quality has been a real focus of our awareness-raising work in the community in recent years.
-See the results around the resulting improvement in air quality.
+See the results around the improvement in air quality.

 Why does it matter?

-We want to ensure that citizens are engaged and enabled to play an active part in shaping our region's future, and we measure this through the level of community understanding of the work of Environment Canterbury as well as regional issues.
+We want to ensure that residents are engaged and enabled to play an active part in shaping Canterbury’s future.
+We measure this through the level of community understanding of the work of Environment Canterbury and regional issues.

 What's being done?